 ACTION FIRST AID

-The SaveStation cabinet keeps the AED warm in the winter, and cool in the summer — this technology has been in Europe for over 10 years.
-SaveStation is proudly bringing this life-saving equipment to North America.
+The SaveStation tower lights up at night and is clearly marked for public use.
+The cabinet keeps the AED warm in the winter and cool in the summer.
+This technology has been around in Europe for over 10 years now, and SaveStation is proudly bringing this life-saving equipment to North America.